Anseuradel/MLOps-Project-Sentiment-Analysis/README.md

 # MLOps Project -- End-to-End Sentiment Analysis Pipeline

-## Project Overview
 This project demonstrates a complete MLOps workflow for a semtiment analysis model, covering every step from data ingestion to deployment and monitoring.
 It uses a modular design to ensure scalability, reproducibility, and observability of machine learning system in production.

 The system includes :
-- Model Training & Evaluzation using Putorch
+- Model Training & Evaluzation using Pytorch
 - FastAPI backend for model serving
 - Streamlit dashboard for visualization and predictions
 - SQLite databse for prediction logging